chromium/chromium/docs/updater/functional_spec.md

 [chrome/updater/update_service.h](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/update_service.h)
 for the `UpdateService` RPC interface definition.

+For the Google implementation, the updater must write its version under `HKEY_LOCAL_MACHINE\SOFTWARE\Google\Update` or `HKEY_CURRENT_USER\SOFTWARE\Google\Update` as a string value named `version`.
+The on-demand update client in Google Chrome depends on this value being present for backward compatibility reasons with older versions of Omaha.

 ### App Registration
 The updater exposes an RPC interface for users to register an application with the updater.
 Unlike on-demand updates, cross-user application registration is